welainom/BlueStamp-Engineering-William-Liu/index.md

 - STC Controller: Microchip, performs operations fast and using little power
 - Circuit board: Allows the connections to be possible
 - Screws and Nuts: Fastens the parts together

+When the buttons detect a button press, they send an electrical signal to the STC Controller, and this controls the seven segment displays and displays your operations.
+A seven segment display allows numbers to be displayed by controlling current flow to each of seven segments, allowing many combinations to patterns to be displayed.

+**Challenges:**
+Despite this being a starter project, it still came with many challenges.
+Firstly, the large number of components that needed connecting required a lot of very precise soldering, which was a challenge.
+Additionally, the instructions were rather unclear, and I spent quite a long time figuring out which parts to solder and how to connect them.

+# Ball Tracking Robot
 <!--Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!-->

 <!-- You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions: -->